eduinlight/my-dev-env/README.md

-#This is my vim and nvim config
+## This is my dev enviroment with:
+- zsh:
+- tmux:
+- neovim: